 Exam rules and tips

-- your mobile phone is not switched off and placed under your desk
+- switch off your phone and place it under your desk

-- you have or try to use notes, including notes written on your body
+- not have or try to use notes, including notes written on your body

-- you have or try to use dictionaries or equipment not allowed for your exam
+- not have or try to use dictionaries or equipment not allowed for your exam

-- you do the exam for someone else or you let someone else do the exam for you
+- not do the exam for someone else or you let someone else do the exam for you

-- you get or try to get answers from another person
+- not get or try to get answers from another person

-- you disturb other students or do not follow the instructions of a staff member.
+- not disturb other students or do not follow the instructions of a staff member.

-RMIT students and staff have a shared responsibility to maintain the integrity of RMIT assessment through the adherence and enforcement of the RMIT Exams Student Guidelines, policies and processes.
+RMIT students and staff have a shared responsibility to maintain the integrity of RMIT assessment through adherence to these Guidelines and associated policies and processes.

 Items you must bring to your exam

-- You must present your student card when you enter the exam venue.
-If you’ve lost your card, or it’s expired, it’s easy to get a new one - find out how.
+- Your student card.
+If you don’t have a card, it’s easy to get a new one - find out how.